Jinlab-AiPhenomics/OSNet/README.md

-# OSNet
+# 🌾 OSNet

-An oriented instance segmentation network of breeding plot extraction from UAV RGB imagery
+An oriented instance segmentation network for breeding plot extraction from UAV RGB imagery.

 ## Overview